greenplum-db/pgbouncer/doc/config.md

 ### dns_max_ttl

-How long the DNS lookups can be cached.
-If a DNS lookup returns several answers, PgBouncer will robin-between them in the meantime.
+How long DNS lookups can be cached.
+The actual DNS TTL is ignored.
-The actual DNS TTL is ignored.  [seconds]
+[seconds]

 Default: 15.0

 ### dns_nxdomain_ttl

-How long error and NXDOMAIN DNS lookups can be cached. [seconds]
+How long DNS errors and NXDOMAIN DNS lookups can be cached. [seconds]

 Default: 15.0